 |Danfoss Z-Wave Temperature Sensors||4|

 |Assorted MK Grid electrical bits: momentary switches, indicators, fuses||-|

 Total cost of hardware for a building of considerable size with four main rooms (plus other less used rooms) was less than £1000 which we expect to recoup in a couple of years by reducing our £3kpa heating oil spend.
 It was hugely less disruptive and less expensive than re-plumbing the building to change the single heating zone (just one flow/return feeding all the radiators and heat exchangers) to have 6 zones instead.

-All the equipment has performed flawlessly, except for the Comet TRVs which have been slightly temperamental and seem to use batteries much faster than the POPP TRVs, but I will be able to give a better view on those once they are re-incorporated into the stable system we now have.
+All the equipment has performed flawlessly, but I will be able to give a better view on those once they are re-incorporated into the stable system we now have.